justnick21/TwitterAnalysis/README.md

 Repository for demonstrating work on twitter analysis.

-all files require a completed twitter details file in the format shown in td.txt
+all files require a completed twitter details file in the format shown in td.txt (tab deliminated)

 Twitter_tools.py
 Pulls tweets from stream based on parameters or pulls tweets from users.